 On the other hand, this creates a counter-intuitive reversal in which the core innovative idea of a game is unprotectable, and only the trivial design decisions that follow are afforded protection.
 I think this makes some sense, but isn’t there something strange about it too?

 In practice you see something similar in patents, such as in the Apple-Samsung case, where each patent is just a list of obvious or near-obvious concepts combined, with some vague specifics added (a database! a heuristic! a mobile device!), but where it’s the staggeringly banal specifics that actually make it patentable.
 Patents and copyright are obviously not the same thing, but there are some parallels here.
-Or this Google patent for face unlocking of devices, which has already been done a million types, except now it’s on a mobile device, with user switching!
+Or this Google patent for face unlocking of devices, which has already been done a million times, except now it’s on a mobile device, with user switching!

 Patent law is clearly broken, but I am not sure I would change copyright law.